EndPointCorp/end-point-blog/2023/03/pgTap_for_testing_database.md

 ---
 author: Edgar Mlowe
-title: 'How to Set Up pgTap for Writing Postgres Database unit tests'
+title: 'How to Set Up pgTAP for Writing Postgres Database unit tests'
 tags:
 - Postgres
 - PL/pgSQL
 - SQL
-- pgTap
+- pgTAP

 date: 2023-03-20
 featured:
   endpoint: true
-description: This article walks readers through how to setup pgTap a unit testing framework for Postgres.
+description: This article walks readers through how to setup pgTAP a unit testing framework for Postgres.
 ---

-### How to Set Up pgTap for Writing Postgres Database unit tests
+### How to Set Up pgTAP for Writing Postgres Database unit tests

 #### Introduction
-In a previous blog post by [Josh Tolley](https://www.endpointdev.com/team/josh-tolley), he introduced the concept of using pgTap, a set of Postgres functions designed for writing unit tests within the database.
+In a previous blog post, [Josh Tolley](https://www.endpointdev.com/team/josh-tolley) introduced the concept of using pgTAP, a set of Postgres functions designed for writing unit tests within the database.
 This post will serve as a supplement to [Josh's blog, Using pgTAP to automate database testing
-](https://www.endpointdev.com/blog/2022/03/using-pgtap-automate-database-testing/), focusing on setting up pgTap for testing postgres database.
+](https://www.endpointdev.com/blog/2022/03/using-pgtap-automate-database-testing/), focusing on setting up pgTAP for testing Postgres database.

-#### pgTap in EpiTrax
+#### pgTAP in EpiTrax
-EpiTrax relies on Postgres and its functions, making pgTap an ideal tool for testing the platform's database functions, ensuring data integrity, and maintaining the robustness of the system.
-By utilizing pgTap, EpiTrax  efficiently validates various aspects of its database structure and behavior.
+EpiTrax relies on Postgres and its functions, making pgTAP an ideal tool for testing the platform's database functions, ensuring data integrity, and maintaining the robustness of the system.
+By utilizing pgTAP, EpiTrax  efficiently validates various aspects of its database structure and behavior.

-#### Installing & setting up pgTap
+#### Installing & setting up pgTAP
 **Note**: make sure you have Postgres installed on your system.
 If you don't have it, you can follow [postgres documentation](https://www.postgresql.org/download/) to learn how to install it.

-To install pgtap for Postgres, you will need to follow these steps:
+To install pgTAP for Postgres, you will need to follow these steps:

-1. download the pgtap source code from its GitHub repository
+1. download the pgTAP source code from its GitHub repository

 ```bash
 git clone https://github.com/pgtap/pgtap.git